Way2CU/Serval-Documentation/Accounting/API_1.0.markdown

 #### <a name="api/organization/remove">Removing organization</a>

-Schedules organization and all of its services for permanent removal.
+Removes organization and all of its services permanently.
 User accounts associated with the organization will not be affected.
-Removing organization is a _manual_ process and will not happen automatically.
-After one month since organization was marked for removal has passed calling this endpoint again organization and all the data associated with it will be **permanently** removed.
+Prior to calling this endpoint organization must be [scheduled for removal](#api/organization/remove-schedule).
+After one month since organization was marked for removal calling this endpoint will cause all the data associated with organization to be **permanently** removed.

-During this waiting period services assigned to organization will continue to operate normally and can be transferred to other organizations.
+During waiting period services assigned to organization will continue to operate normally and can be transferred to other organizations.
 Owners can [cancel removal](#api/organization/remove-cancel) process at any time.

-If this request is made and organization is already scheduled for removal no changes to initial date are made.
-Response will contain `true` and original date of removal.
+If this request is made before waiting period is over, system will return `false` and a date when after which organization is no longer protected from removal.

 Method: `DELETE`
 Endpoint: `/v1/json/organization`